 sudo ufw allow in "Apache Full"

-# install mysql
+# try browsing http://localhost# install mysql

 sudo apt install mysql-server